When it comes to mixing oil in our vehicles, there are clear cut rules to abide by. If you don’t abide by these rules, serious problems can happen.

 Conclusion

-We’ll end this article with the same question that we began with: Can you mix synthetic and conventional oils?
+We’ll end this article with the same question that we began with: Can you mix synthetic oil with regular oil?

 To summarize everything we’ve covered: yes, but only do so if absolutely necessary.
 That means that if you’re caught out with no other options to use, or you don’t want to flush your engine before switching oils.

 If you want the best of both variations, buy a blended brand.
-Otherwise, stick with the oil you’re already using, or switch brands if you’re unhappy.
+Otherwise, stick with the oil you’re already using or switch brands.